 GAAP Basis.
-For fiscal year 2001 assets increased \$454.2 million, a 5.9 percent increase over fiscal year 2000 to \$8,183.2 million, primarily due to higher amount of funds in investments.
+For fiscal year 2001 assets increased \$454.2 million, a 5.9 percent increase over fiscal year 2000 to \$8,183.2 million, primarily due to higher amounts in investments.
 Liabilities also rose during fiscal year 2001, increasing \$232.9 million to \$3,698.2 million.
-The increase of assets over liabilities for fiscal year 2000 caused the fund balance to increase by \$221.3 million to \$4,485.0 million as of June 30, 2001.
-The unreserved-undesignated fund balance as of June 30, 2001 was \$1,524.8 million, a \$175.3 million reduction from the prior fiscal year.
+The greater increase of assets over liabilities for fiscal year 2001 caused the fund balance to increase by \$221.3 million to \$4,485.0 million as of June 30, 2001.

 Revenues and other sources for fiscal 2001 increased by 5.3 percent over the prior fiscal year while expenditures and other uses grew by 5.7 percent.
 However, revenues and other sources for the fiscal year exceeded expenditures, other uses, and residual equity transfers to produce a \$221.3 million increase in fund balance at June 30, 2001.
 An increase in tobacco settlement amounts of \$384.5 million included in other designated funds accounted for all of the increase in fund balance during the fiscal year.
-Correspondingly, the unreserved-undesignated fund balance declined by \$175.3 million from the prior fiscal year.
+Correspondingly, the unreserved-undesignated fund balance declined by \$175.3 million from the prior fiscal year to \$1,524.8 million.